 Does what I just read remind me of anything in the real world?

-Once your child can make these connections on his/her own, encourage him to ask himself these questions, either out loud or in his/her mind, whenever he is reading.
-He will have to monitor his understanding of the text in order to answer the questions.
-He can even write down the questions and answers if that is helpful to him.
+Students will have to monitor their understanding of the text in order to answer the questions.
+They can even write down or draw the answers if that is helpful to them.

-Your child can use one, two, or all three of the strategies in this article, to help with his/her comprehension.
+Your child can use one, two, or all three of the strategies (text-to-text, text-to-self, text-to-world) in this article, to help with their comprehension.

 Keep Your Cool

-In addition to the methods discussed in this article, there are several other helpful reading comprehension strategies.
+In addition to the methods discussed in this article, there are several other helpful reading comprehension strategies in the articles below:

-3 Research-Based Reading Comprehension Strategies Parent Can Try at Home: Chunking, Monitoring, and Listening
+- 3 Research-Based Reading Comprehension Strategies Parents Can Try at Home: Chunking, Monitoring, and Listening

-Thank you for visiting educationandbehavior.com.
-We are a free resource for parents, educators, and counselors providing academic, behavioral, and social-emotional support for children.
+Thank you for visiting Education and Behavior, a free research-based online library to keep parents, educators, counselors, and therapists on the same page.
 Receive our updates on Facebook.